bmisiak/samp-precise-timers/README.md

 - Creating new timers from callbacks works fine. ✔
 - Supports strings and arrays properly without memory leaks. ✔
 - Deleting/resetting a repeating timer from its callback works fine ✔
-- Deleting/resetting a singulat timer form its PAWN callback will gracefully fail.
-Set a new one instead. :)
+- Deleting/resetting a singular timer form its PAWN callback will gracefully fail.
+Set a new one instead.

 ## Compiling